-Join Jason Baskin for an in-depth discussion in this video What you should know before watching this course, part of Facial Rigging in Maya.
+Join Jason Baskin for an in-depth discussion in this video What you should know before watching this course, part of Rigging a Face in Maya.

 Before viewing this tutorial, you should already be comfortable navigating Maya's view ports and creating and manipulating 3D models.
 Some experience with rigging tools is also preferred, as well as the general understanding 3D hierarchies.
 If you are not familiar with Maya, George Maya Essential series is a great place to start.
 Ideally, you would through this series all the way through Maya Essentials 5.
 Where we begin to cover some of the animation tools that we touch on in this course.
 So let's get started.